jnweaver/owl-slideshow-wp/README.md

 This Wordpress plugin takes a Wordpress Gallery and adds options to display the gallery shortcode as a slideshow using Owl Carousel 2.

-The plugin add two options to the standard Wordpress Gallery options:
+The plugin adds two options to the standard Wordpress Gallery options:

 1. An *Output as Owl slideshow?* checkbox.
 Check it if you want the gallery to present as an Owl slideshow.
 (Otherwise, the gallery will appear as a default Wordpress gallery.)
 2. An optional slideshow title text input that appears if you check the Owl slideshow checkbox.
 The title will appear above the slideshow.